jakewvincent/mkdnflow.nvim/README.md

     * [ ] Add/remove columns and rows
     * [ ] Navigation through table (maybe with `<Tab>` by default?)
 * [ ] Full compatibility with Windows and macOS

+## 🪛 Recent changes
+* Fixed [issue #2](https://github.com/jakewvincent/mkdnflow.nvim/issues/2).
+Paths with spaces and/or commas can now be created.

 ## 🔗 Links
 * Plugins that would complement mkdnflow: